infokiller/win10-vm/README.md

 - Some Linux distros ship a `OVMF_VARS.fd` file that already contains the keys, so you can just use it.
 In Debian/Ubuntu the file is `/usr/share/OVMF/OVMF_VARS.ms.fd`.
-The `build.sh` script in [win10-vm](https://gitlab.com/infokiller/win10-vm) will build an Ubuntu Docker container and copy the OVMF files to the host.
+The [build.sh](./build.sh) script in will build an Ubuntu Docker container and copy the OVMF files to the host.
 - <https://github.com/rhuefi/qemu-ovmf-secureboot> can generate a file with the keys included
 - You can enroll the keys manually in the UEFI firmware UI